|The violin-maker's cat, over-exposed|

 We were talking about Trompe this morning, and I remarked idly that his cluster of behaviors rather resembles Frontal Lobe Syndrome.
 Then I started thinking about it, checked in my books, and finally saw the following online:

 Characteristic features are:

-- Decreased lack of spontaneous activity - the patient feels no desire to do anything and is unable to plan activities, but may have periods of restlessness.
+- Decrease or lack of spontaneous activity: the patient feels no desire to do anything and is unable to plan activities, but may have periods of restlessness.

 - Memory is normal but the patient cannot be bothered to remember.

-- Change of affect - depending on the nature of the damage to the brain, the patient either becomes apathetic and 'flat' or becomes over-exuberant and childish or uninhibited with possibly inappropriate sexual behavior.
+- Change in affect: depending on the nature of the damage to the brain, the patient either becomes apathetic and 'flat' or becomes over-exuberant and childish or uninhibited with possibly inappropriate sexual behavior.